“No True Mormon”: Gatekeeping Identity in the Media Spotlight

 — 🐝🐍The Grand Scoobah🔮🧙♀️ (@tokensandsigns.org) August 16, 2024 at 10:30 AM

 Jack Mormons are, simply put, people who identify as Mormon but are lax in their practice of the faith.
-If adherence to the practice of Mormonism as a faith is the singular determinant of Mormon identity, then there would be no need to distinguish between Jack Mormons and other kinds of Mormons—they simply would not be Mormons.
-Whilst Chris excludes Jack Mormons and ExMormons, he makes an allowance for members of other Restoration groups to identify as Mormon, even though they reject the tenets of the Church of Jesus Christ of Latter-day Saints.
+If adherence to the practice of Mormonism is the singular determinant of Mormon identity, there would be no need to distinguish between Jack Mormons and other kinds of Mormons—they simply would not be Mormons.
+Whilst Chris excludes Jack Mormons and ExMormons, he makes an allowance for members of other Restoration groups to identify as Mormon, even though they reject the Church of Jesus Christ of Latter-day Saints.
 One wonders, where does Chris draw the line?
 Do those who believe that Joseph Smith fought polygamy and Brigham Young conspired in Smith’s murder count as Mormon?
 Do Chad Daybell and Lori Vallow count as Mormon?
 Does Whitney Leavitt?
 Mikayla Matthews?
 Taylor Frankie Paul?
 Where do you draw the line, Chris?

-Mr. Pot, Meet Mr. Cunningham
+Mr. Cunningham, Meet Mr. Kettle

 Toward the end of his article, Chris makes a dumbfoundingly ignorant accusation.
-He argues that because the LDS church is increasingly comprised of members from foreign nations, people who call themselves Mormon whilst rejecting the faith are perpetuating a form of subtle racism.
-His logic is rooted in a strawman argument that equates “culturally Mormon” with “ancestrally Mormon.”
-He couples this with a second implicit argument: that those who claim to be culturally Mormon are also denying or diminishing the Mormon identity of converts.
+He argues that because the LDS church is increasingly comprised of foreign converts, people who call themselves culturally Mormon whilst rejecting the faith are guilty of a form of subtle racism.
+His logic builds first builds on the conflation of “culturally Mormon” with “ancestrally Mormon” and adds a second implicit contention—cultural Mormons deny or diminish the Mormon identity of foreign converts.
 Put simply, this isn’t a thing.
-Chris is projecting onto exMormons his own inability to distinguish between Mormon as a faith identity and Mormon as a cultural identity.
+Chris is projecting onto others his own inability to distinguish between Mormonism as a faith and Mormon as a cultural identity.
+Cultural Mormons are not telling converts that they cannot identify as Mormon, or that they are somehow less Mormon.
+This is simply something Chris has imagined.
 Converts are equally justified in claiming the Mormon identity, religious or cultural, as anyone who was raised in the faith since birth.
+The only person telling others they cannot is Chris.

 Mormon missions are colonization.